thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2024-04-20-managing-complexity.md

 Most software projects [fail](https://www.standishgroup.com/sample_research_files/DemoPRBR.pdf) (~75%).
 This is a fact that has been known for decades.
 The reasons for this are many and varied but generally fall into two categories: human organization and technical.
-The human organization aspect I have covered in a [previous article](/software-systems-engineering/conways-law-and-consequences).
-Here I will focus on the technical aspect and how we can manage our problems as they scale.
+The human organization aspect I have covered somewhat in a [previous article](/software-systems-engineering/conways-law-and-consequences).
+Here I will focus on the technical aspect.

 ## What is Software Architecture